Donate

 You may be able to have a decision about Personal Independence Payment (PIP) changed.

-You normally have to ask for within one month of the decision date (the date on the decision letter).
+You normally have to ask for a within one month of the decision date (the date on the decision letter).

 Time limits

-You normally have to ask for within one month of the decision date (the date on the decision letter).
+You normally have to ask for a within one month of the decision date (the date on the decision letter).

 • You have a good reason for the delay.

-Statement of reasons
+Written statement of reasons

 Good reason